 This page provides information on previous webinars from Rural Housing Scotland, including links to recordings, where available.
+Topics include land for housing, options for community-led housing, cohousing, funding, legal structures and community right to buy.
 To be the first to know about future webinars and other events, sign up to our email alert list.

 12/08/2020: The Role of Land in Enabling New Housing Supply in Rural Scotland

 David Stewart, Debbie Mackay and Graham Reid present the findings of the recent report by Savills for the Scottish Land Commission.
 The report was commissioned after previous research highlighted that, in many rural areas, not enough housing is being delivered to meet the current need, and to allow areas to fulfil their potential.
 The work is part of a wider review of Land for Housing & Development and examines the challenges in delivering rural housing as well as proposing practical solutions.

 Chris Coates, cohouser at Lancaster Cohousing and board member for the UK Cohousing Network, talks through the practicalities of setting up a cohousing project and provides an insight into day to day living in the community he is part of.
 Covering aspects such as land acquisition; establishing goals; managing the build; coordinating volunteer effort; sharing facilities; and managing the changing needs of cohousers, this session provides a good insight into the practicalities and principles to help you explore cohousing as an option for tackling housing need in your area.